google/android-security-lints/README.md

             config trusts user-added CA certificates.
 In practice, it is better to limit the set of trusted CAs so only trusted CAs are used for an app's secure connections.
-*   `TapjackingDefenseDetector` - Suggests adding the
+*   `TapjackingDetector` - Suggests adding the
     `filterTouchesWhenObscured` attribute to buttons and switches with `"enable"` in the view name.
     *   **Risk:** views without this attribute can be susceptible to tapjacking attacks by other apps obscuring the UI to trick the user into performing certain actions.
-*   `StrandhoggVulnerableDetector` - Suggests updating the target SDK version to 28 or above.
+*   `StrandhoggDetector` - Suggests updating the target SDK version to 28 or above.
     *   **Risk:** Android previously had a design bug in task reparenting in earlier versions, which allowed malicious applications to hijack